libreearth/gather-starter/README.md

 An optimized **Gather** development environment based on **Phoenix Web Framework** which helps you to provision your Phoenix project as a **Gitpod** workspace in the cloud.

-The  setup takes care about the installation of Erlang/Elxiir, Postgres and all the stuff you need to have some fun with Phoneix.
+The  setup takes care about the installation of Erlang/Elxiir, Postgres and all the stuff you need to have some fun with Phoenix.
 The process is literally effortless and in 5 minutes you can start to code Elixir in your browser!

 ### How-to: